Finding the

 -

-At Havern School, Language Arts are taught through both small group and whole classroom instruction using a structured literacy approach with a core scope and sequence of skill instruction, specialized instructional materials and a variety of children’s literature.
-For small group instruction, students are placed according to their specific strengths and needs.
+At Havern School, Literacy is taught through both small group and whole classroom instruction using a structured literacy approach with a core scope and sequence of skill instruction, specialized instructional materials and a variety of children’s literature.
+Structured Literacy instruction occurs in small groups.
+Students are placed according to their specific skills and needs.
 Teachers provide direct, systematic, explicit instruction in multiple components of reading and writing, and differentiate instruction based on student profiles.
-All of our teachers have been trained in the Orton-Gillingham and Wilson Reading System methods for reading, and the Step Up to Writing program for writing instruction.
+Our literacy instruction is rooted in the Orton-Gillingham methodology.
+We utilize Step Up to Writing as the basis for our writing curriculum.

 -

-Mathematics instruction at Havern School is delivered in ability-based groups of three to six students.
-Teachers assess students’ mathematical abilities and teach from that point, using multisensory, direct, explicit and systematic instruction to develop understanding of mathematical concepts.
+Mathematics instruction at Havern School is delivered in ability-based small groups.
+Similar to Structured Literacy, students are placed in skill-based groups using multi-sensory, direct, explicit and systematic instruction to develop understanding of mathematical concepts.
 With an emphasis on a strong foundation in conceptual understanding, teachers use hands-on methods when applicable.
 New skills are practiced with the goal of mastery.
 The focus is on helping students gain the conceptual, computational and strategic knowledge to become effective problem solvers and mathematicians.

 -

-Students explore topics through multiple formats—including classroom presentations and discussions, videos, hands-on activities, on-line resources, guest speakers and field trips.
-In keeping with our goal of returning students to a more general education environment, we focus on:Strategies for reading comprehension in content areas
+Students explore topics through multiple formats—including classroom presentations and discussions, videos, hands-on activities, on-line resources, guest speakers and field trips. -

 -